-Everybody, it seems, is looking for the secret to effective prayer.
+Everybody is looking for the secret to effective prayer.

 We singles would like to discover the formula that would get God to provide us with the perfect spouse, and the sooner the better, thank you very much.

-Every so often, you'll hear a sermon on effective prayer.
+Once in a while you'll hear a sermon on effective prayer.
 Unfortunately, many of those messages are dishonest.
 They promise things God is never going to deliver.

 Preachers of the prosperity gospel are especially guilty.
 To hear them talk, God is little more than a cosmic bellboy, obligated to give us whatever we want if we plug in their formula.